francescavenier/Venier.Email/README.md

-# ${1:Venier.Email}
+# Venier.Email
 Sending email with console application and Azure queue
-# ${2:Usage}
+# Usage
 All variable for connection are secret.
 If you want to test this program you must create a new file: Program.key.cs
 ```c#
     partial class Program
     {